Stephen Athipozhiyil

 Stephen Athipozhiyil (18 May 1944 – 9 April 2022) was an Indian Catholic prelate.

 Athipozhiyil was born in India and was ordained to the priesthood in 1969.
 He served as coadjutor bishop of the Diocese of Alleppey in 2001 and then as diocesan bishop from 2001 until his retirement in 2019.

+Athipozhyil was a member of the Justice, Peace and Development Commission of the Kerala Catholic Bishops' Council (KCBC), chairman of the KCBC Commission for Scheduled Castes/Scheduled Tribes/Backward ommunities and Vice Chairman of the KCBC Charismatic Commission.